Should You Visit the Controversial Stalin Museum in Gori?

 Hestia Boutique Hotel has over 1000 reviews on booking.com with an average rating of 9.6!
 The place definitely has ‘character’; the decor is quirky but really in keeping with the vibe of Gori.

 Yes, it is worth visiting IF you recognise that you need to take everything you learn inside with a pinch of salt.
-The museum itself isn’t so interesting that I would recommend making a special trip out here.
-However, if you are planning on visiting Gori (which I thoroughly recommend for anyone interested in historical cities and street photography), it’s a no-brainer.
+The museum itself isnโt so interesting that I would recommend making a special trip out here.
+However, if you are planning on visiting Gori (which I thoroughly recommend for anyone interested in historical cities and street photography), itโs a no-brainer.
+But make sure you catch up with Zhana who runs free walking tours in Gori to show a very different perspective of Stalin and learn about the history of Gori and the 2008 Russian invasion.

 Like it?
 Save it!